-We have built adapters for both types of cameras that add a short 2-inch outer diameter tube to the front of the CCD, centered on the active region of the CCD.
-This "snout" adapter lets us easily mount the cameras to telescopes that already accept 2-inch eyepieces.
+We have built adapters for both types of cameras that add a short 2 inch (50.4 mm) outer-diameter tube to the front of the CCD, centered on the active region of the CCD.
+This "snout" adapter lets us easily mount the cameras to telescopes that already accept 2 inch eyepieces.
 We have also machined adapter plates to interface to many different telescopes, such as the AAT (Fig. 6).

-2.4 Data Acquisition
+2.4.
+Data Acquisition

-Roper Scientific distributes a application, WinView, to run their MicroMax and PhotonMax cameras.
-They also distribute a cross platform library, PVCam, for development of data acquisition applications on Macintosh, Windows and Linux platforms.
+Roper Scientific distributes an application, WinView, to run their MicroMax and PhotonMax cameras.
+They also distribute a cross-platform library, PVCam, for development of data acquisition applications on Macintosh, Windows, and Linux platforms.
 While it would be nice to write a program tailored to occultation observations, we have found WinView to be adequate.
-It allows the user to specify hardware binning, sub-frame location and hardware triggering, all of which are necessary for our occultation runs.
+It allows the user to specify hardware binning, subframe location, and hardware triggering, all of which are necessary for our occultation runs.

 We use laptops running Windows XP Professional as data acquisition stations.
 The MicroMax cameras can be operated from virtually any PC with a USB 2.0 port.
-Because the PhotonMax data rate has a significantly higher ceiling, those cameras interface to the host computer via a half-height PCI card.
-We run the PhotonMax cameras from Dell Latitude D620 laptops connected to docking stations which have the Roper PCI cards installed.
+Because the Photon-Max data rate has a significantly higher ceiling, those cameras interface to the host computer via a half-height PCI card.
+We run the PhotonMax cameras from Dell Latitude D620 laptops